jamestran201/Simple-Genetic-Algorithm/README.md

 1. Go to the project directory and run the command: `bokeh serve --show live_plot.py`.
 2. A new tab will pop up in the browser with an empty plot.
 3. In a separate terminal, go to the project directory and follow the steps in the section above to run the algorithm.
 4. The mean and minimum fitness values of each generation will be displayed on the plot as the algorithm runs.
+5. If you are running the algorithm multiple times, the browser tab has to be refreshed before each run for the new data to be displayed.